Response from KRT Appraisal - PFOA and Property Assessments:

 What options do property owners with PFOA in their wells have?

 If you believe that your assessment does not reflect fair market value, you have the right to an appeal through the abatement process.
-Information on the the filing process is available on the 2016 Statistical Update Appeal Process page.
-The abatement filing period begins when the final tax bill is mailed (normally November 1st) and the deadline to file for an abatement is March 1, 2017 for the 2016 tax year.
+The abatement filing period begins when the final tax bill is mailed (normally November 1st) and the deadline to file for an abatement is March 1st. of each tax year.
 The abatement form may be dowloaded from the Applications and Deadline Dates page.

 If you have further questions or would like to acquire additional information, you may contact the Amherst Assessor’s Office at (603) 673-6041 Ext.
 202 or the Tax Office at Ext.
 201.